 Vaccine Appointment Information

-Because of changes in our COVID-19 vaccine supply, we are unable to schedule new vaccination appointments for patients, and unfortunately will have to cancel those already scheduled.
-You may want to consider vaccination options through New York State and New York City.
+At this time, we regret that we are unable to take requests for new vaccination appointments.
+As our vaccine supply permits, we are reaching out to eligible patients and community members to schedule appointments.
+If you are looking to book a vaccine appointment, please consider vaccination options through New York State and New York City.
 All second-dose and employee vaccinations are proceeding as scheduled.

 Mount Sinai will continue to honor all appointments for second doses and is committed to providing a second dose of COVID-19 vaccine to everyone who received their first dose at a Mount Sinai Health System facility.
 However, in accordance with state guidance, we are unfortunately not able to accommodate second-dose requests from those who received their first dose elsewhere.
 If you received your first dose outside Mount Sinai and need a second dose, please contact the following for assistance: